JoePizz/Kickstarter-Analysis/README.md

 **Visualization**
 To visualize a data I created a line graph that displayed the number of successful, failed and canceled campaigns over each month.
 This graph allowed us to visualize how many campaigns were successful relative to the ones that failed or were canceled.
 Additionally, I also created a table that displayed the Percent Successful, Percent Failed and 	Percent Canceled campaigns.
 This allowed me to see the result of each campaign relative to the total campaigns that were run.
-See File Outcomes_vs_Goals.png for the Graph.
+See File Outcomes_vs_Goals.png for the Graph [https://github.com/JoePizz/UToronto_Assignments/blob/main/Outcomes_vs_Goals.png]

 **Analysis of Outcomes Based on Goals**